 4. Analyze internal controls

 After identifying the vulnerabilities in your systems and processes, the next step is to implement controls to minimize or eliminate the vulnerabilities and threats.
 This could be either control to eliminate the vulnerability itself or control to address threats that can’t be totally eliminated.

 Controls can be technical, such as computer software, encryption, or tools for detecting hackers or other intrusions, or non-technical, such as security policies or physical controls.
 Controls can also be broken down into preventive or detective controls, meaning that they either prevent incidents or detect when an incident is occurring and alert you.

 Creating effective controls requires experience and skills.
-If your firm does not have security and compliance subject matter experts on staff, it is crucial to seek out assistance from professional services firms that have deep expertise in addressing IT security issues.
+Suppose your firm does not have security and compliance subject matter experts on staff.
+In that case, it is crucial to seek out assistance from professional services firms that have deep expertise in addressing IT security issues.

 5. Determine the likelihood that an incident will occur

 Using all the information you have gathered – your assets, the threats those assets face, and the controls you have in place to address those threats – you can now categorize how likely each of the vulnerabilities you found might actually be exploited.
 Many organizations use the categories of high, medium, and low to indicate how likely a risk is to occur.

 So, if, for example, a core application you use to run your business is out-of-date and there’s no process for regularly checking for updates and installing them, the likelihood of an incident involving that system would probably be considered high.